Pamela Wolfe b. 1950

 The contrast of the sumptuous blooms and foliage against the black (and more recently, the grey) textured backgrounds from which they emerge, gives an extravagant sensuality to the works and references Dutch still-life painting of the 17th century.
 The motif is also suggestive of the rich soil from where the delicate blossoms begin their lives.
 Wolfe enlarges the flowers to fill the picture plane and enhances the feeling of seeing these blooms from a butterfly’s perspective.

-Wolfe’s work can be found in corporate, private, and public collections throughout New Zealand.
+Wolfe's works can be found in corporate, private and public collections throughout New Zealand - and in private collections in Australia, UK and USA.

 Exhibitions